 When we talk to our clients about creating fortified (and at times, bulletproof) homes, they typically ask about windows and doors.
-They want to know how they can keep intruders (whether random or specific) out of their homes and keep their families completely safe.
+They want to know how they can ensure the absolute safety of their families in the unfortunate event of a home invasion.

 We tell them about how our windows are made — how they’re triple-layered and bulletproof, but still beautiful.
 We show them galleries full of gorgeous fixed and casement windows that add elegance and grandeur to any space.